General Leclerc's aviation accident: Identification of the bodies

 The legionnaires and rescue workers began identifying the bodies on the afternoon of the 28th at the crash site.
 All victims had been decapitated upon impact with the ground, so the trunks were identified based on uniforms, ranks, and personal papers.
 General Leclerc's body was identified by his partially burned wallet, signet ring, and a piece of his cane.

+The accident was reported by wire services and Leclerc's death was front-page news in various American and Canadian newspapers on the 28th, and early-morning newspapers in London on the 29th, given time zone differences.

-Once the bodies were transported to the morgue of the Colomb-Béchar hospital in the evening, thirteen bodies were formally counted before final burial by Lieutenant Doctor Paul Judeau and Commander Roque, even though the plane had only carried twelve men.
+Once the bodies were transported to the morgue of the Colomb-Béchar hospital in the evening, 13 bodies were formally counted before final burial by Lieutenant Doctor Paul Judeau and Commander Roque, even though the plane was believed to be carrying 12 men.

 Reactions and investigations

-The twelve identified bodies arrived in Algiers by train on 2 December, then in Paris on the 6th.
-Leclerc was buried in the Invalides alongside Foch, Turenne, and Vauban after a day of national mourning.
+The 12 identified bodies arrived in Algiers by train on 2 December, then in Paris on the 6th.
+On the 8th, Leclerc was buried in Les Invalides alongside Foch, Turenne, and Vauban after a day of national mourning.

-The official report concluded that the crash was due to the recklessness of pilot François Delluc, despite his experience and extremely distinguished service record, and the persistence of General Leclerc, who ignored the unfavorable weather conditions.
+The official report concluded that the crash was due to the recklessness of pilot François Delluc, despite his experience and extremely distinguished service record, (Note: Lieutenant Delluc was not General Leclerc's regular pilot, but as the regular pilot, Lieutenant Legoc, was ill and at the Villacoublay base, the commander of the :fr:Groupe de liaisons aériennes ministérielles (GLAM, English: Ministerial Air Liaison Group) designated Delluc to replace him.
+Delluc had already completed six flights for Leclerc.
+He was considered a très consciencieux, sérieux, pondéré (English: very conscientious, serious, and level-headed) pilot, with over 2,000 flight hours.
+During the war, between May and December 1944, he had flown 36 combat missions aboard heavy Halifax bombers from England.) and the persistence of General Leclerc, who ignored the unfavorable weather conditions.

-Jean-Christophe Notin demonstrated in his book that the American-made B-25 had been dangerously modified by the French Air Force by adding a bunk at the rear, which may have caused a counterbalance and led to the crash, especially since the aircraft was known to tip backward at low speeds.
+In his biography of Leclerc, Jean-Christophe Notin demonstrated that the American-made B-25 had been dangerously modified by the French Air Force by adding a bunk at the rear, which may have caused a counterbalance and led to the crash, especially since the aircraft was known to tip backward at low speeds.
 He added that no other B-25 had ever been used to carry so many passengers.

-Three rumors circulated about Leclerc's death, especially due to the presence of the thirteenth passenger:
+Three rumors circulated about Leclerc's death, especially due to the presence of the 13th passenger: